rfbaylon/GoalFlow/Coordination.md

 As a system admin, I need to mark bugs as resolved.

 ## 4 (Jack)
-As a financial analyst, I need to set subgoals with checkboxes to complete our goal on time.
+As a financial analyst, I want to see my next goals to hit.

-As a financial analyst, I want to add new company goals.
+As a financial analyst, I want to see charts to easily track goals and deadlines.

-As a financial analyst, I want to mark company goals as completed. (use jose template)
+As a financial analyst, I want to mark company goals as completed.